 Entirely cloud-based, the Zoom unified communications platform offers greater flexibility, reliability, and scalability.
 You can spend less time managing different systems and contracts, and more time improving productivity, enhancing collaboration, and getting work done.

 Cloud PBX FAQ

 The price of a Cloud PBX depends on the phone service you choose, the number of users, and any additional features.
 A standard cloud PBX system plan can range between $120 and $300 /year/user on average, depending on the type of plan.

 Migrating to a PBX cloud phone system is easy — just connect with a Zoom Phone product specialist to learn what it takes to adopt a system and select a plan to suit your business needs.
 Once a system is provisioned, IT administrators can navigate a straightforward, step-by-step process to set up company phone numbers, add users, provision devices, and more.

 With Zoom Phone, you can add or remove licenses easily if you need to add or remove users.
 You can also upgrade your account, change the frequency of payments, and purchase add-on plans at any time.

 While it depends on your plan, some cloud PBX services provide unlimited calling to certain countries.
 For Zoom Phone specifically, we offer an “International Calling Add-On” that provides unlimited international calling to the following countries/territories: U.S., Canada, U.K., Ireland, Australia, New Zealand, Austria, Denmark, France, Germany, Italy, Portugal, Spain, Sweden, Belgium, Netherlands, Switzerland, and Puerto Rico.

 In many locations, you can use existing phone numbers by porting the number to the provider.
-Zoom Phone works with your previous provider and ports the number to your Zoom Phone account.
-Once the porting process is done, you can assign the ported numbers to users.
+Zoom Phone works with your previous service provider and ports the phone number to your Zoom Phone account.
+Once the porting process is done, you can assign the ported phone numbers to users.